top of page

 Best Beach: Salagdoong Beach

-An adventure beach with cliff jumps, snorkelling and crystal waters.
+An adventure beach with cliff jumps and snorkelling in Siquijor's crystal clear waters.
 Although a little drive away, we think it’s worth it.

 Off The Beaten Track: Cantabon Cave

-Our favourite cave tour of the Philippines and still a hidden gem on the island.
+One of the best caves Siquijor and still a hidden gem on the island.

 Other Blogs On Siquijor